bitmark-inc/autonomy-docs/MVA.md

     * Reboot container to switch networks (possibly this can be an in-container process instead)
 * Messaging
     * uses whisper protocol to perform end-to-end encrypted messaging between client APPs
-    * server store E2EE messages in a queue for later retieval (so continuous connections are not necessary)
+    * server store E2EE messages in a queue for later retrieval (so continuous connections are not necessary)
     * client must keep a key store and a session store
 * Notification Relay to forward push notifications
 * Container
     * bitcoind either testnet or mainnet, but *not* both
     * wallet changes trigger notifier
     * encrypted image mount for wallet files (key from etcd)
-    * union blockchain mount to share large blockchain datafiles
+    * union blockchain mount to share large blockchain data files
     * (deduplication either on container reboot or internal union deduplication) (not sure when this would trigger)

 ---